 DISCUSSION

-A threat to the implementation of the CPE screening could come from failing to keep up with the demand for tests and strict contact precautions.
-This study has used routinary available data and reasonable assumptions to predict what would have happened in FY2014/15 if all the admissions in the high-risk specialties had been screened.
-The most comprehensive strategy 3 would have included a maximum of 13,543 or 13.7% of all inpatients in the hospital network.
-This coverage is likely to be more sustainable than screening patients with a history of hospitalisation abroad on in high-risk NHS hospital, which according to a survey carried out by a West London hospital could include 20% of all inpatients.18 We could not find other estimates on the expected demand that the inclusion criteria of the previous hospitalisation abroad on in high-risk hospitals would have generates.
-The main advantage of using the “specialty at risk“ approach was the possibility of using available hospital management data to compare the demand for testing and inpatient day equivalents in strict contact precautions with the available capacity.
+A threat to the implementation of the CPE screening could come from failing to keep up with the demand for tests and contact precautions.
+This study has used routinary available data to predict the impact of screening all the admissions in the high-risk specialties in FY2014/15.
+The most comprehensive Strategy 3 (screening all admissions to circulation scince and renal, critical care, and private patients) would have included a maximum of 13,543 or 13.7% of all inpatients in the hospital network.
+This coverage is likely to be easier to implement and more sustainable than individual risk-factor based screening of patients with a history of hospitalisation abroad on in high-risk NHS hospital, which according to a survey carried out by a West London hospital could include 20% of all inpatients.18 We could not find other estimates on the expected demand that the inclusion criteria of the previous hospitalisation abroad on in high-risk hospitals would have generated.
+The main advantage of using the “specialty at risk“ approach was the possibility of using available hospital management data to compare the demand for testing and inpatient day equivalents in contact precautions with the available capacity.
 Furthermore, screening all inpatients in high-risk specialties would be administered through existing admission procedures.

 The hospital network's capacity to detect most of the total CPE burden would have varied substantially across hospitals.
 Hospital A would have had the lowest proportion of admissions belonging to the target groups and thus the lowest fraction of the total expected positive cases.
-In other words, most of the CPE positive cases in this hospitals would have been generated outside the target specialties at risk.
-This is due to the fact that although the prevalence was much lower in the specialties that were not included in the screening, the sheer number of patients in these specilaties contributed to a substantial absolute number of CPE cases.
-Viceversa, hospital B would have had the highest proportion of admissions belonging to high- risk specialties and thus the highest potential detection rate.
+In other words, most of the CPE positive cases in this hospitals would have been occurred outside the target specialties at risk.
+This is due to the fact that although the prevalence was much lower in the specialties that were not included in the screening, the number of patients in these specilaties contributed to a substantial number of CPE cases.
+In contrast, hospital B would have had the highest proportion of admissions belonging to high- risk specialties and thus the highest potential detection rate.
 This shows that whatever inclusion criteria is adopted for screening, it is necessary to evaluate in each hospital the expected fraction of the total CPE burden that would be potentially detected.

 Limitations

 We have used proxies to assess the potential mismatch between incremental demand in contact precautions and available capacity.
 We have divided the total expected number of days incurred between consecutive tests by the total available physical isolation capacity in terms of single beds with toilet.
-In other words, we have used the total physical capacity to isolate as a proxy of the capacity to implement infection control measures, including contact precautions.
 Further research is needed to devise indicators to estimate the demand and capacity in staff time and supplies required to manage the screened cases.
+Our estimation of burden of contact precautions would be considerably lower if pre-emptive isolation was not performed.

 Sensitivity and specificity were assumed to be 100%.
-Although this will not be the case, it is unlikely ton affect the demand for tests and inpatient day equivalents in strict contact precautions estimated by this study.
-In fact, at the present low incidence rates of CPE, most of the demand will be generated by the negative cases undergoing three consecutive tests and contributing to most of the days worth of strict contact precautions.
+Although this will not be the case, it is unlikely to affect the demand for tests and inpatient day equivalents in contact precautions estimated by this study.
+In fact, at the present low incidence rates of CPE, most of the demand will be generated by the negative cases undergoing three consecutive tests and contributing to most contact precautions bed days.

 It has been assumed that the tests will be carried out at an interval of 48 hours between each other.
 This is based on the present guidelines and it does not take into account potential increase in the turnaround time that might be caused by excessive workload of the laboratory staff.